Marqui Christian: Los Angeles Rams

-Chicago Bears
+Chicago Bears (first stint)

 After his contract expired with the Rams in March 2020, Christian was suspended by the NFL for the first two weeks of the 2020 NFL season on June 18, 2020.
 He was signed by the Chicago Bears on August 12, 2020.
 After being reinstated from suspension, he was released and re-signed to the practice squad on September 21, 2020.

 New York Jets

 On September 23, 2020, Christian was signed by the New York Jets off the Bears practice squad.
 He was released on October 17; he played just one game for the Jets with no action on defense.

 Chicago Bears (second stint)

-Christian returned to the Bears' practice squad on October 23, 2020.
+Christian returned to the Chicago Bears' practice squad on October 23, 2020.
 He was elevated to the active roster on January 9, 2021, for the team's wild card playoff game against the New Orleans Saints, and reverted to the practice squad after the game.
 On January 11, 2021, Christian signed a reserve/futures contract with the Bears.